jedisct1/libsodium-doc/helpers/memory_management.md

-For this reason, `sodium_malloc()` should not be used with packed or variable-length structures, unless the size given to `sodium_malloc()` is rounded up in order to ensure proper alignment.
+For this reason, `sodium_malloc()` should not be used with packed or variable-length structures, unless the size given to `sodium_malloc()` is rounded up to ensure proper alignment.

 All the structures used by libsodium can safely be allocated using `sodium_malloc()`.